admin-shell-io/id/README.md

 While many attributes, properties and values are defined in such vocabularies, there is a significant chance that some necessary entities are still missing.
 The 'Asset Administration Shell Identifiers' is preliminary approach to provide a first, lightweight location to register new identifiers.
 This is done by relying on the [admin-shell.io](http://admin-shell.io) domain as a common namespace.

-The Coordination Board of the Plattform Industry 4.0 is maintaining the Asset Administration Shell Identifiers and ensures the contiuity and stability of the identifiers.
+The Coordination Board of the Plattform Industry 4.0 is maintaining the Asset Administration Shell Identifiers and ensures the continuity and stability of the identifiers.
 As such, it is in the authority of the Coordination Board to accept, revise, adjust or decline requested identifiers.

 ## Identifier Scheme and Description

 The identifiers are encoded as URIs, in the HTTP scheme.
 The following pattern is used:

-http(s)://admin-shell.io/`<subnamespace>`[/`<version>`[/`<revision>`]]/`<ShortId>`[/`<AttributeShortId>`[/`<ValueShortId>`]]
+http(s)://admin-shell.io/`<sub-namespace>`[/`<version>`[/`<revision>`]]/`<ShortId>`[/`<AttributeShortId>`[/`<ValueShortId>`]]

-It is recommended to use the qualified names for the subnamespace and the ShortId.
+It is recommended to use the qualified names for the sub-namespace and the ShortId.
 Especially should the subnamespace indicate the domain or use case it is intended to be used.
-Exisiting subnamespace can only be extended by the organization which originally suggested it, or with their consent, or through the Coordination Board.
+Existing sub-namespaces can only be extended (a) by the organization which originally suggested it, (b) with their explicit consent, or (c) by the Coordination Board.